chavo1/packer-nginx64/README.md

-# This is repo containt an example how to build a Xenial64 - Vagrant box with NGINX and test it with kitchen.
+# This is repo contains an example of how to build a Xenial64 - Vagrant box with NGINX and test it with kitchen.

 ## Requirments: